Addressing the African American Achievement Gap: Three Leading Educators Issue a Call to Action

 Photographs: © Getty Images

 Barbara T. Bowman is the Irving B. Harris Professor at Erikson Institute.
-She was chief officer for early childhood education at the Chicago Public Schools (2004–2012) and a consultant to the US Department of Education (2009), and she served on the White House Initiative on Educational Excellence for African Americans (2014–2016). email@example.com
+She was chief officer for early childhood education at the Chicago Public Schools (2004–2012) and a consultant to the US Department of Education (2009), and she served on the White House Initiative on Educational Excellence for African Americans (2014–2016).
+Bowman is a member of the Chicago Public Library Board of Directors and is also on the boards of a number of practice and policy organizations. [email protected]

 James P. Comer, MD, MPH, is the Maurice Falk Professor of Child Psychiatry at the Yale University Child Study Center.
 In 1968 he founded the Comer School Development Program, which promotes the collaboration of parents, educators, and community to improve social, emotional, and academic outcomes for children. [email protected]